Axiom Geomatics logo

 When a Calgary Deck Permit Is Needed

-Some homeowners operate under the assumption that if a neighbour previously built a deck without a permit, they can do the same, while others believe that permits are only required for commercial properties.
-In reality, failing to comply with the Calgary deck code can lead to fines, insurance complications, and safety risks.
+Some homeowners may assume that because a neighbour previously built a deck without a permit, they can do the same.
+Others believe that permits are only required for commercial properties.
+In reality, failing to comply with the City’s deck code can lead to insurance complications and safety risks.

 How to Apply for a Deck Permit in Calgary

-So, if you are planning to build a deck in Calgary, securing a building permit is probably a necessary step to ensure everything meets local regulations, depending on whether you meet the above criteria.
-While the process might seem like a hassle, obtaining a deck permit in Calgary isn't particularly challenging.
-Either way, getting it right from the start will likely save you from fines, delays, and expensive rebuilds.
+If you are planning on building a deck in Calgary, securing a building permit is likely a necessary step to ensure everything meets local regulations.
+While the process might seem like a hassle, acquiring a deck permit in Calgary isn't particularly challenging.
+Getting it right from the start could save you from delays in obtaining a stamp of compliance on your RPR.

 Step 1: Gather the Required Documents